MicrosoftDocs/powerapps-docs/powerapps-docs/developer/control-framework/create-custom-controls-using-pcf.md

 To use PowerApps CLI you will need the following:

 - Install Node.js (comes with npm).
-- Install CLI from Nuget (path to be provided).
+- Install CLI from NuGet (path to be provided).
 - Install the PCF modules (includes typescript) from npm.
 - Install Visual Studio Code (optional).
 - To deploy your custom control, you will need Common Data Service for Apps environment with System administrator or System customizer privileges.